EDUC 7552 - Pedagogical Engagement for Learning

 - Assessment must maintain academic standards.

-Assessment Task Task Type Weighting Learning Outcome Reflective blog around learning theory and pedagogical issues Online Discussion Board, via MyUni 15% 1, 2, 3 Write individual unit and lesson plan with justification for inclusion in ePortfolio Unit and Lesson plan 40% 2, 4, 5 Collaboratively plan and present a group lesson supported by educational theory Presentation 25% 1, 2, 4 Write individual teaching philosophy for inclusion in ePortfolio ePortfolio 20% 1, 2, 3, 5
+Assessment Task Task Type Weighting Learning Outcome Reflective blog around learning theory and pedagogical issues Podcast 20% 1, 2, 3 Write individual unit and lesson plan with justification for inclusion in ePortfolio Unit and Lesson plan 40% 2, 4 Creation of a 5 minute online lesson Online

-Assessment Related RequirementsAttendance at 11 lectures minimum is recommended.
+Assessment Related RequirementsAttendance at all 11 seminars is strongly recommended.
 This is because much of the course activities are active engagement with pedagogical strategies.
-Attendance at the last 3 seminars is essential as this is when the Lab Lesson is presented.

 Assessment DetailPedagogical Engagement And Learning: Assessment Detail.